musicMan1337/dot_files/README.md

 ## Quickly format large chunks of code for use within the JSON syntax:
-1. Normally, outside of the JSON file, select all (ctrl+A) and press (Shift+Alt+I) to select the last space on every line of code.
-Insert ", followed by the (Home) button twice (to select the first space of every line), and insert "
+>1.
+Normally, outside of the JSON file, select all (ctrl+A) and press (Shift+Alt+I)
+>to select the last space on every line of code.
+Insert ", followed by the (Home)
+>button twice (to select the first space of every line), and insert "

 ## A note on escape characters:
--For Sass, I wanted to create snippets with the $ character, but within the JSON syntax it registers as a pointer followed by placeholder text.
-A normal escape (\) won't work, instead you have to do this: \\$ -If you highlight a single $ and press (Ctrl+F), within the searchbox, click the .* icon (Use Regular Expression) and press the tiny ">" to the left of the search field.
+>1.
+For Sass, I wanted to create snippets with the $ character, but within the
+>JSON syntax it registers as a pointer followed by placeholder text.
+A normal
+>escape (\) won't work, instead you have to do this: \\$
+>2.
+If you highlight a single $ and press (Ctrl+F), within the searchbox, click
+>the .* icon (Use Regular Expression) and press the tiny ">" to the left of the
+>search field.
 In the next field, type \\$ and selct the (Replace All) button.
 The functionality of the search bar is pretty neat, and I'd highly recommend further reading on it.